Avais392/calo-job-service/client/README.md

 ├── package.json             # Project metadata and dependencies
 └── README.md                # Project documentation
 ```
+## Front-End Features

+### Debounce on Create Job Button
+- Implemented debounce on the create job button to prevent multiple calls within one second from any client.

+### Interceptors for Excess Calls
+- Utilized interceptors to monitor connection errors.
+If there's no internet connection or network issue, an alert is triggered to notify the user.

 ## Technologies Used
 - **[React]** - JavaScript library for building user interfaces.